RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/networking/cloud-robotics.md

         self.publisher.publish(msg)
 ```

-More features can be added - 1) Randomly varying latency to simulate varying connectivity strengths, 2) latency being adjusted using dynmically reconfigurable ROS parameters.
+More features can be added, such as 1) randomly varying latency to simulate varying connectivity strengths, and 2) latency being adjusted using dynamically reconfigurable ROS parameters.
 ## Summary
 Cloud robotics, the integration of robotics with cloud computing and services, presents numerous advantages and challenges.
 In this article, we explore key challenges such as latency, network bandwidth, and time synchronization in the context of cloud robotics projects.
 The discussion includes practical examples and solutions for addressing these challenges within a robotics project setup.